Girjoaba/IBM_Gettingstarted_Borsch/use-case-2/README.md

 Improving the driving experience with context-aware information can make journeys more personalized, engaging, and enjoyable for everyone in the car.
 This use case aims to use advanced technology to include real-time, context-based information in the vehicle's infotainment system.
 This provides an interactive and informative experience for passengers and drivers alike.

-## Project overview
+## Project Overview
 ### User Story:
-   As driver, passenger, commuter I want my vehicle to incorporate its information of the surroundings and context to interact with me so that I can have more personal, interesting, and enjoyable experience on my journey.
+As a driver, passenger, or commuter I want my vehicle to incorporate information about the surroundings and context to interact with me to have a more personal, interesting, and enjoyable experience on my journey.

 ### Example Scenario:
    Create a delightful experience: Use AI/LLM to generate game-show-style questions from Wikipedia information about the surroundings for in-car entertainment.